 Why you need to fill out the ArriveCAN app

-Like many COVID-19 rules, the main valid reason… is to avoid the punishment that will be imposed for not following the rule (and certainly not the actual logic behind the rule)!
+Like many COVID-19 rules that aren’t much more than hygiene theater, the main valid reason… is to avoid the punishment that will be imposed for not following the rule.

-Anyway, just fill out your declaration if you want to travel.
-It takes 3 minutes.
+The fact of the matter is that it’s simpler to just fill out your declaration in the ArriveCAN app if you want to travel, even if it’s useless.
+It takes 2 minutes.

 When to fill out the ArriveCAN app

-However, you can (and you should) download the app and create your account in advance (at any time) to be ready!
+However, you can (and you should) download the app and create your account and profile in advance (at any time) so that that part is already done and to avoid having to do it while you are traveling.

 How to fill out ArriveCAN when traveling with other people